Community Health

 • Sleep problems

-In addition, people may experience mental stress from persistent exposure to environmental odors, including anxiety, helplessness, sadness or depression.
+In addition, people may experience mental stress from persistent exposure to environmental odors, including anxiety, helplessness, sadness, or depression.
 These symptoms may be triggered when odors are below irritation levels, especially if:

-• The odor has an unpleasant smell.
+• The odor has an unpleasant smell

-• You’ve had a previous bad experience with the odor.
+• You've had a previous bad experience with the odor

-• You believe the odor is harmful.
+• You believe the odor is harmful

-• You feel stressed by the odor.
+• You feel stressed by the odor

-Other factors, such as seasonal allergies or a difficult life event, may also contribute to these physical and mental symptoms.
+Other factors, such as seasonal allergies or a difficult life event, may also contribute to these physical and mental impacts.
 Also, exposure to odors and air pollutants may worsen or intensify symptoms.
 As always, you should visit your healthcare provider if you have questions about your health.

-For more information, visit the Agency for Toxic Substances and Disease Registry’s Are Environmental Odors Toxic? (cdc.gov).
+For more information, visit the Agency for Toxic Substances and Disease Registry’s Are Environmental Odors Toxic?

 Health Guidance Values